refresh-bio/MKMC/README.md

  - `--leave UINT [2]` Needs: `--cv` - number of samples to leave in every test
  - `--cv-seed UINT [1234567890]` Needs: `--cv` - random seed

-[Option Group: other statistical parameters]
+[Option Group: other postprocessing parameters]
   Options:
  - `--entropy` - generate k-mers counts entropy; counts are increased by 1
- - `--n_top UINT [10000]` - select a maximal number of top k-mers by statistics with no p-values (for correlations in terms of an absolute value) and store them in separate files; needs `--cor` or `--diff`
+ - `--n_top UINT [10000]` - select a maximal number of top k-mers by results with no p-values (for correlations in terms of an absolute value) and store them in separate files; needs `--cor` or `--diff`

 [Option Group: dimentionality reduction]
   Options: